KatherineMichel/agile-sprint-playbook/lean_customer_development.md

 * Analytics: Google AdWords
 * Sources of inspiration
 * "Gathering Forces: Facts that will shape this product/service"
-* "Who are your customers or who do you expect them to be?"
 * Immediate business goals: in 1 month, 3 months, 6 months
 * Long term business goals: 1 year from now
 * Metrics: monitor progress, determine success